-For the 3rd issue slated to be published online in December 2023, JEEAR will only accept original research articles and brief technical reports.
+For the 3rd volume, JEEAR will only accept original research articles and brief technical reports.
 Submissions should not have been previously published or should not be under review simultaneously by other journals.

 The following are the complete guidelines for the publication of articles in JEEAR.